The Conjuring house is a real-life 18th-century farmhouse of horrors in Harrisville, Rhode Island where seven children have died over the years.

 All this sounds like a perfect plot for a future sequel, and they have Andrea Perron’s blessing.
 “They’re mature, responsible adults and they’re not going to turn it into a circus,” Perron told a local news outlet.
 “They’re going to treat it with the respect that it deserves.”

-Next, explore the haunted Amityville house and the demons there that may have driven a man to murder.
+After learning about the house from The Conjuring, explore the haunted Amityville house and the demons there that may have driven a man to murder.
 Then, check out the woman who claims to have had sex with some 20 spirits.